 Property, plant and equipment are stated at cost, less accumulated depreciation and impairment, if any.
 Costs directly attributable to acquisition are capitalized until the property, plant and equipment are ready for use, as intended by management.
+The charge in respect of periodic depreciation is derived at after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
 The group depreciates property, plant and equipment over their estimated useful lives using the straight-line method.
 The estimated useful lives of assets are as follows: